 Books by Simon J Townley

-I’ve so far published nine novels, a novella (‘Wild Jack’) and a collection of short stories (‘The Broken Road’).
+I’ve so far published thirteen novels, two novellas (‘Wild Jack’ and ‘Cult Following’, which is a prequel to the Capgras novels) and a collection of short stories (‘The Broken Road’).
 Some of the short stories have also been published as stand-alone offerings.

 The Capgras Conspiracy

 A modern day series of literary crime thrillers with a hint of politics and a twist of satire.

 Cult Following (No Faith To Lose) – fresh out of prison for possession of state secrets, maverick reporter Tom Capgras investigates a sinister cult responsible for a sarin gas attack on the London Tube.
 To gather proof, prevent more attacks and rescue his ex, Tom must risk his life, sanity, freedom, morals – even his innocence.
 (A prequel novella)

 Blood Read (Publish And Be Dead) – it may be true what the mysterious, alluring Kiera Roche says – that “ambition makes monsters of us all” – but would a washed-up mid-list mystery author really turn serial killer and murder his way across the London book-world, solely for publicity, all to sell his latest blockbuster?
 Crime reporter Tom Capgras must get to the truth, before the killer gets to him.

 Cold Monsters (No Secrets To Conceal) – Firebrand reporter Tom Capgras discovers a secret Government surveillance project – the ‘Apostle’ algorithm.
 In time of crisis, it decides who lives and who dies.
 He holds in his hands the scoop of a lifetime but the state will kill anyone to prevent a leak – and Capgras is in their sights.

 Stand alone novels